whispir/whispir-java/docs/DistributionListsApi.md

 <a name="getDistributionListsById"></a>
 # **getDistributionListsById**
-> GetDistributionLists200ResponseDistributionLists getDistributionListsById(workspaceId, xApiKey, accept, distributionlistId)
+> PostDistributionListsRequest getDistributionListsById(workspaceId, xApiKey, accept, distributionlistId)

 Retrieve a distribution list